 Spiritual significance behind the festival

-According to legends, on this special day of Makar Sankranti Lord Sun meets his son Sani for the first time who is the husband of the Makar Rasi.
-According to another religious story veteran Vishma wished to die during this auspicious time of Makar Sankranti.
-Another story says that on the day of Makar Sankranti Lord Krishna demolished terrorism of Ashura.
+According to legends, on this special day, Lord Sun meets his son Sani for the first time.
+Another story says that on the day of Makar Sankranti Lord Krishna demolished the terror of Ashuras.
 Hence this period symbolizes the ending of evil power and the beginning of a peaceful new era.
 In different regions of India, this festival is known by different regional names and the festivities are performed with varied rituals amidst of fun and merriment.

 Makar Sankranti is observed as Uttarayan or International Kite Festival in Gujarat.
 The sky changes colours as millions of kite enthusiasts pitch themselves from rooftops and open fields.
 Waves of kites’ overwhelm the otherwise deep blue sky.
 Many kites have social messages, awareness information marked on exclusive patterns and designs.
 Figurative and geometric designs on kites are also common.

 Fun-loving rivalry to outdo each other in kite flying skills and delicious traditional Gujarati feast of Undhiyo and Jalebee are the hallmarks of the day.

 This year the event is marked between 7th – 14th January 2018.
 The kite flying international event this year has been diversified by adding value to the event with laser and sound shows, kite making workshops and more.
 Amazing history, significance and effects of kites flying will be available for visitors.
 Visitors can even enjoy amazing Gujarati food, handicrafts and buy crafts from bazaars.